0AlexZhong0/0alexzhong0.github.io/content/posts/2021-03-20-over-the-air-updates-with-codepush-for-react-native-0-6.md

 description: With over-the-air updates, it allows the engineers to develop mobile apps fast and iteratively just the web.
 The result is continuous improvements and better UX.
-category: software
+category: Software
 tags:
-  - react-native
+  - React Native
-  - codepush
+  - CodePush
 ---
 The documentation for Microsoft Codepush is quite messy, some are even deprecated or outdated, but after a few hours of researching, I finally finished setup and pushed my first OTA update using CodePush.
 Here I will share with you the lessons I have learnt.